Volpe-s-Closet/front-end/WORDPRESS_SETUP.md

 **SSL Certificate Issues**
 - Ensure your WordPress site has a valid SSL certificate
 - Update WordPress and WooCommerce URLs to use HTTPS

+**Blog Posts Not Loading**
+- Check that `NUXT_PUBLIC_SITE_URL` is correctly set in your environment
+- Verify WordPress REST API is accessible at `/wp-json/wp/v2/posts`
+- Ensure blog posts are published and not in draft status

+**Blog Images Not Displaying**
+- Ensure WordPress site allows external image requests
+- Check that featured images are properly set on blog posts
+- Verify image URLs are accessible from your frontend domain

+**Blog Categories Empty**
+- Make sure blog posts are assigned to categories
+- Check that categories are not empty (have at least one published post)
+- Verify category slugs match the URLs being requested

 ### Debug Mode
 Enable WordPress debug mode by adding to `wp-config.php`: